soundasleep/bitters/README.md

 Bitters is made to work alongside a CSS reset and not replace it.
 Our suggested reset is [Normalize](http://necolas.github.io/normalize.css).

+This fork extends original Bitters to be instantly includable and overridable in an existing Rails project.

 ## Requirements

 - Sass 3.0+